 Going out to tender can be a daunting and complex process.
-With technology, there are endless options for sourcing and purchasing services.
-However.
-If you want a personal and reliable service, focusing on a tailor made, engineered portal may not be the solution.
+With technology, there are endless options for sourcing and purchasing tools.
+However, if you want a personal and reliable experience, then focusing on a tailor-made, engineered portal may not be the solution.

 While e-procurement tools claim to be more affordable, user-friendly and designed to replace inefficient Excel methods, there are better alternatives.
 Most companies are equipped with the resources to compile a proposal that is: